harlan-zw/wp-keystone/README.md

 - `docker-compose restart` - Restart the container
 - `docker exec -it project-slug bash` - Attach yourself to the container

-#### **Plugins**

-All 3rd party plugins are ideally included via composer within the `composer.json` file.
-For finding plugins check out the [wpackagist](https://wpackagist.org/).
-If you are working on a custom plugin checkout the plugin boilerplate that's available [here](https://bitbucket.org/harlan_wilton/plugin-boilerplate/overview).

-#### **WP-CLI**

-If you setup your ssh credentials in the `wp-cli.yml` file you are able to alias your environments and perform commands on them!
-Below are a few handy commands.

 #### **Migrations**

 Copy live data to your local environment